20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 One of London’s hottest new hotels, The Ned, is just a 12-minute stroll from Liverpool Street Station, London.
 Sure, you can book a boutique room, but you’ll get the atmosphere with only one fabulous meal there.

-There are eight eateries within The Ned.
+There are eight eateries within The Ned, including some of the best bars near Liverpool Street.
 For cocktails, The Nickel Bar has glamorous decor and classic American drinks.

 The Mayor Of Scaredy Cat Town

-The bar itself is downstairs, with lots of cat-themed décor (as a cat mom, I approve of all the décor).
+The bar itself is downstairs, with lots of cat-themed décors (as a cat mom, I approve of all the décor).

 Pizza East Shoreditch